anseki/readline-sync/README.md

 numFloat = readlineSync.questionFloat([query[, options]])
 ```

-Display the `query` to the user if it's specified, and then accept only an input that can be interpreted as a floating-point number, and then return the number (not string) after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only an input that can be interpreted as a floating-point number, and then return the number (not string) after an Enter key was pressed.
-This parses the input as possible by `parseFloat()`.
+This parses the input as much as possible by `parseFloat()`.
 For example, it interprets `'   3.14   '`, `'003.1400'`, `'314e-2'` and `'3.14PI'` as `3.14`.

 The `query` is handled the same as that of the [`question`](#question) method.

 #### Options

-The following options have independent default value.
-It is not affected by [Default Options](#options).
+The following option has independent default value that is not affected by [Default Options](#options).

 | Option Name       | Default Value |
 |-------------------|---------------|